Eli-YiLi/ScaleNet/README.md

 All networks were tested using Tensorflow with GTX 1060 GPU and i7 CPU at batch size 16 and image side 224 on 1000 runs.

-Some Static graph frameworks like Tensorflow and TensorRT execute multi-branch parallel, while Pytorch and Caffe are not.
-So we suggest deploy ScaleNets on Tensorflow and TensorRT.
+Some static graph frameworks like Tensorflow and TensorRT execute multi-branch parallel, while Pytorch and Caffe are not.
+So we suggest to deploy ScaleNets on Tensorflow and TensorRT.

 ## Trained models
 | Model | Top-1 err. | Top-5 err. |